SeanTolstoyevski/paket/README.md

 You can review the list  below for more information and to know what's going on behind.

-* `-a`
+* `-a` – Anonymizing Filenames

-The Go compiler leaks many strings during compilation.
+Go compiler leaks many strings during compilation.
 You can view these strings in a simple hex editor or a code editor like Notepad++.
 When the names of your files are guessed, it's easier for those trying to tamper with the program.
 This was not designed to make the process impossible.
 Just an extra step.
 It can be enabled with `-a=1`.
 This will create a file named **anonymization-information.txt** in your working directory.
 Note: these names  are completely randomized.
 It is nothing like the hex encoding of the filename.
 Important note: giving up the readable names of your files can complicate the writing of the program.

-* `-f`
+* `-f` – Folder To Pack And Encrypt

 The folder with the files we want to package.
 Subfolders will not be included.